SAP/openui5-docs/docs/Icon_and_Icon_Pool_21ea0ea.md

 > If neither `metadata` nor `metadataURI` is provided, a request is sent to `fontURI`/`fontFamily`.json to load the metadata.

 > ### Example:
 > The `sap.tnt` library provides an extra icon set.
-The `sap/tnt/themes/base/fonts` folder contains `SAP-icons-TNT.woff` and `SAP-icons-TNT.woff2` as well as the `SAP-icons-TNT.json` JSON file, which contains the mapping of the icon name and the icon's hex code:
+The `sap/tnt/themes/base/fonts` folder contains the `SAP-icons-TNT.woff2` font file as well as the `SAP-icons-TNT.json` JSON file, which contains the mapping of the icon name and the icon's hex code:
 >
 > ``` js
 > {